 - Many of our preparations are sealed with tamper-evident caps and UV-resistant safety over-wrap bags for added protection and security.

-As an FDA-Registered Outsourcing Facility we have the opportunity of working closely with a variety of practice specialties, such as urology, obstetrics and gynecology, veterinary, pediatrics, podiatry, pain management, aesthetics and many more.
-There is an incredible list of specialties that can benefit from working with an Outsourcing Facility.
+As an FDA-Registered Outsourcing Facility we have the opportunity of working closely with a variety of practice specialties, such as dermatology, ophthalmology, otolaryngology, urology, obstetrics and gynecology, veterinary, pediatrics, podiatry, pain management, aesthetics and many more.
 Edge Pharmacy Services offers creams, ointments, gels, capsules, and more which are customizable to meet the needs of your hospital or physician practice.
-We are committed to providing you with high quality compounded medications in the dosage form and strength prescribed by the physician.
+We are committed to providing you with high quality compounded medications in the dosage, form, and strength prescribed by the physician.
 This triad relationship between the patient, the physician, and the pharmacist is critical to the process of compounding so all three can work together to solve unique medical problems.

 Our customers typically fall within the following categories and reside all over the country: